protontypes/open-sustainable-technology/README.md

 - [Emiproc](https://github.com/C2SM-RCM/emiproc) - A Python package for generating emission input files from diverse inventories and grids, adaptable to various atmospheric transport models, including COSMO-ART and ICON-ART.

 ## Industrial Ecology

+> This category of tools tracks the flow of energy and materials from natural resources through production, product use, and ultimately to recycling or disposal.

 ### Life Cycle Assessment

+> **What?** A methodology for assessing environmental impacts associated with all the stages of the life cycle of a commercial product, process, or service.

+> **How?** These tools help perform life cycle assessments of products and services; increase understanding and transparency of supply chains and raw materials; and facilitate database access to life cycle information.

 - [bonsai](https://github.com/BONSAMURAIS/bonsai) - The aim of BONSAI is to make reliable, unbiased sustainability information on products (product footprints) readily and freely available whenever and wherever it is needed to support product comparisons and decisions.
 - [brightway2](https://github.com/brightway-lca/brightway2) - An open source framework for life cycle assessment.
 - [Brightway2 data management](https://github.com/brightway-lca/brightway2-data) - This package provides tools for the management of inventory databases and impact assessment methods.